 - a ‘Changing Places’ facility for people with disabilities and their carers to use

 - children's reading nooks

 - a recording and editing suite.

-The construction will take approximately 18 months to complete.
+The construction gets underway in March 2021 and will take approximately 18 months to complete.
 Bentleigh Library is closed while the facility is being redeveloped.